DanielSwain/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 :``menu_items``:
     If the template is for rendering the first level of a main or flat menu, then ``menu_items`` will be a list of ``MainMenuItem`` or ``FlatMenuItem`` objects (respectively).
-In all other cases. it will be a list ``Page`` objects.
+In all other cases it will be a list of ``Page`` objects.

-    In either case, wagtailmenus adds a number of additional attributes to each item to help keep you menu templates consistent.
+    In either case, wagtailmenus adds a number of additional attributes to each item to help keep your menu templates consistent.
 For more information
     see: :ref:`menu_items_added_attributes`

 :``current_level``:
     An integer indicating the current level being rendered.
-This starts at ``1`` for the initial template tag call, then increments by one for each additional ``<ul>`` level that is added by calling the ``{% sub_menu %}`` tag
+This number starts at ``1`` for the initial template tag call and then increments by one for each additional ``<ul>`` level that is added by calling the ``{% sub_menu %}`` tag